Enhancing WordPress Scalability for High Traffic Websites

 It could be the case that your database is causing bottlenecks.
 Although it’s possible to use a tool such as HyperDB to resolve this issue yourself, they have limited use.
 Switching to a better hosting plan is an easier (and better) option.

-Scaling WordPress for Enterprise Sites
+Optimizing WordPress Scalability for Enterprise Sites

 WordPress is a great platform for enterprise sites of virtually any size.
 In addition to being highly secure, it is extremely scalable and able to serve tens of thousands of logged-in users at a time.
 The wide variety of performance-enhancing plugins available for WordPress, coupled with its elastic architecture, also contribute to its scalability.